 Realtor.com added a new filter that allows people to look at homes for sale based on the commuting distance to their work.

-The new search option, created in response to user feedback, is designed to help buyers understand how long it will take to drive to and from work before pulling the trigger on a home purchase, realtor.com said in a statement.
-About 85% of people in a survey of 600 users of realtor.com said they would compromise on various home features, including lot size, square footage, and style of the home, to reduce their commute time.
+The new search option, created in response to user feedback, is designed to help buyers understand how long it will take to drive to and from work before pulling the trigger on a home purchase, my realtorsaid in a statement.
+According to this realtor about 85% of people in a survey of 600 users of Home Selling Realtor said they would compromise on various home features, including lot size, square footage, and style of the home, to reduce their commute time.

 “Buyers would choose to save their sanity and sacrifice various home amenities in turn for a shorter commute,” realtor.com said.

 The new feature currently is available only on the company’s IOS app, meaning right now you can only see it on iPhones, which represent about a third of the mobile market.
-In coming days it will be added to realtor.com’s Android app as well as its website, according to Shannon Baker, a spokeswoman for realtor.com.
+In coming days it will be added to realtor.com’s Android app as well as its website, according to Shannon Baker, a spokeswoman for realtor For most people, there is no bigger investment than buying a home.
+The experienced staff and team of agents at real estate agents Winston Salem work vigorously to ensure that each transaction is as stress free as possible, and that every customer is represented fairly and competently.

 The average American’s commute inched up to 26.9 minutes from 26.6 minutes in 2018 from the previous year, according to Census data.
 While that 18-second increase was small, it added up to two and a half extra hours on the road when tallied over the course of the year.